adjacentlink/emane-guide/guide/site/applications.md

    file for that component must also be supplied in component's respective `definition` attribute.

-   Emulator platform XML configuration parameter values specified for *NEM* components will override the same configuration parameters, if present, in *NEM* XML or the same configuration parameters, if present, in the specific *NEM* component's XML.
+   Emulator platform XML configuration parameter values specified for *NEM* components will override the same configuration parameters in *NEM* XML or the same configuration parameters in the specific *NEM* component's XML, if present.

    The below emulator platform configuration for `node-1` in the `rfpipe-01` example illustrates including boundary configuration